Contextualized Multimodal Language Learning

 Taipei, Taiwan | June 28-30, 2021

-Welcome to the 4th Pedagogy and Practice in Technology Enhanced Language Learning (PPTELL 2021) conference (formerly Pan-Pacific Technology Enhanced Language Learning) - an annual conference to be co-hosted by PPTELL Association, the Higher Education Sprout Project Office at National Taiwan Normal University (NTNU) and University of North Texas (UNT) on 28-30 June, 2021.
+Welcome to the 4th Pedagogy and Practice in Technology Enhanced Language Learning (PPTELL 2021) conference (formerly Pan-Pacific Technology Enhanced Language Learning) - an annual conference to be co-hosted by the PPTELL Association, Higher Education Sprout Project Office at National Taiwan Normal University (NTNU), University of North Texas (UNT) and Monash University on 28-30 June, 2021.
 Given the continual impact of the global pandemic, PPTELL 2021 will be a

 Over the most devastating year, we have experienced so much change to our normal teaching and learning activities - not being all bad, but surely disruptive in many forms.
 Language learners and educators have been challenged by coping with the changing environment(s), using tools and features embedded in new technologies and objects, and finding and accepting new ways of interaction with peers.
 These are the key elements of Vygotsky’s sociocultural theory which is rooted in contextualized language learning that highlights situated learning with learners’ active involvement in the interaction among individuals, objects, and the environment.
 Given the advent of the Internet and other multimedia technologies, integrating imagery, voice, sound, written texts, and other semiotic resources/modes, they have created new and innovative learning opportunities and invited us to envisage multimodality in a new light.